 A Girona One Day Itinerary

-If you’re in Barcelona and you’ve got one day you can grab one of the many trains that connect the two cities (this will be explained in the last portion of the article).
+If you needed to do just one day trip from Barcelona I suggest grabbing one of the many trains that connect the two cities (this will be explained in the last portion of the article).

 Once you’ve arrived in Girona you’ll have to get central: from the train station it’s a brisk 15 minute walk.